Abbey of the Dormition: Benedictine community

 The first monks had already been sent to Jerusalem in 1906 from Beuron Archabbey in Germany.
 They were interned for the first time in 1918–1921, after the end of World War I. In 1926 the monastery was raised to the status of an abbey within the Beuron Congregation.
-Between 1939 and 1945, the German monks were interned for the second time, and then for the third time as the result of the 1948 Arab-Israeli War<1947-1949>.
-The abbey was located in the Israeli-controlled territory on mount Zion, across from the Jordanian-controlled territory within the walled city.
+Between 1939 and 1945, the German monks were interned for the second time, and then for the third time as the result of the 1948 Arab-Israeli War.
+The abbey was located in the Israeli-controlled territory on Mount Zion, across from the Jordanian-controlled territory within the walled city.

 In 1951, the abbey was separated from the Beuron Congregation and placed under the direct supervision of the Abbot-Primate of the Benedictines in Rome.

 The community elected its own abbot for the first time in 1979.

 Theology seminar

-Since 1973 the abbey has been hosting an ecumenical year of study for outstanding students of theology from Germany, Austria and Switzerland.
-The curriculum encompasses biblical, Eastern Orthodox Church, Judaic and Islamic studies.
+Since 1973 the abbey has been hosting an ecumenical year of study for students of theology from Germany, Austria, and Switzerland.
+The curriculum encompasses biblical, Eastern Orthodox Church, Judaic, and Islamic studies.

 Vandalism

 The Dormition Abbey, along with other Christian sites, has been the target of occasional vandalism as a form of "price tag" terrorism by extremist Israeli nationalist religious youths.

 In October 2012 and in May and June 2013 the abbey was vandalized with anti-Christian graffiti and insults in Hebrew.
 The offensive words compared Christians to monkeys and called for revenge against Jesus.
 Two cars were also covered with graffiti and all tyres were slashed.
 One of the gates of the nearby Greek Orthodox cemetery was also marked with graffiti.
 This was allegedly a "price tag" attack carried out by nationalist religious extremists for the dismantling of an illegal outpost Havat Ma'on.

 On 26 May 2014 a box of wooden crosses was set ablaze inside the Dormition Abbey.
 It is believed that this was some sort of failed arson attempt.
 At the same time of the arson attempt, Pope Francis was conducting a service in the building next door in the Cenacle two floors above the room of King David's Tomb.

-A nationalist religious Jew entered the premises by jumping over a fence in December 2014 and went on to damage a crucifix, a bench and a number of statues in the cemetery, one of which marked the grave of a monk with Israeli nationality.
+A vandal entered the premises by jumping over a fence in December 2014 and went on to damage a crucifix, a bench, and a number of statues in the cemetery, one of which marked the grave of a monk with Israeli nationality.

-In January 2016, vandals wrote slogans on the walls of the Abbey such as "Death to the heathen Christians the enemies of Israel" and "May his name be obliterated" (whose first letters in Hebrew spell the name of Jesus).
+In January 2016, vandals wrote slogans on the walls of the Abbey such as "Death to the heathen Christians, the enemies of Israel" and "May his name be obliterated" (whose first letters in Hebrew spell the name of Jesus).
 Gregory Collins, who was then the abbot, addressed a crowd of demonstrators for peace in Galilee, saying that: “The attack on the church is an attack on all those who believe in a civilization of love and coexistence.”